-Currently we push to the leading streaming/download platforms: Spotify, Apple Music/iTunes, Amazon Music, Deezer and Napster.
-We are working on expanding the range of DSPs served at the minute.
+Currently our distribution partner pushes to the leading streaming and download platforms: Spotify, Apple Music/iTunes, Amazon Music, Deezer, Napster, Tidal, YouTube Music & Content ID and to social media platforms such as Facebook, Instagram and TikTok.
+We are continuously working on expanding the range of platforms served.

-In order to ensure successful delivery to all DSPs, when creating your release in MusicHub, you must select a release date 2 weeks in the future.
+When creating your release in MusicHub, to ensure a successful release to all DSPs through our distribution partner, you must select a release date 2 weeks in the future.
 That is how long it will take it take for your release to go live.

-You can access stats detailing the performance of your music directly in the MusicHub platform, which can help you direct your marketing efforts.
+You can access daily stats detailing the performance of your music, which can help you direct your marketing efforts.

-The money you've earned from your music's streams is available for pay out directly in your MusicHub account.
+The income you've earned from your music's streams and downloads is available every month and ready for pay-out directly in your MusicHub account.

-Before publishing your release on MusicHub, you need the explicit permission of all parties involved.
+Before publishing your release, you need the explicit permission of all parties involved.

-Yes, but the recordings must not already be exclusively licensed to a label or other distributor.
+Yes, but the recordings must not already be exclusively licensed to a label or another distributor.